How many hours of continuing education are required for CCHP recertification?

 Eighteen contact hours of continuing education are required annually.
 There are two categories of continuing education activities:

 - Category 1.
 A minimum of 6 hours is required.
 A category 1 activity is any continuing education activity specific to correctional health care, including any activity with health-related topics that is conducted in the correctional setting or with topics that address providing health services in a correctional setting.

 - Category 2.
-A category 2 activity is any continuing education activity that you choose, according to your profession and availability of resources.
-This might include treatment updates at a hospital or health department, business management classes at a college or computer software seminars offered by private education companies.
+A category 2 activity is any continuing education activity that is pertinent to your profession.
+These activities might include treatment updates at a hospital or health department, business management classes at a college or computer software seminars offered by private education companies.
 There is no minimum requirement for Category 2.
 If you submit 18 hours from Category 1, the recertification requirement will be met.

 If I attend a 6-hour educational activity on a topic such as domestic violence, and the instructor spends 2 hours discussing this topic in relation to the treatment of inmates, may I use this toward the Category 1 requirement?

 Yes, you may claim 2 hours toward Category 1 and 4 hours toward Category 2.

 A contact hour is the amount of time spent participating in a continuing education activity.
 If you attend an in-service from 1 p.m. to 5 p.m., you earn 4 contact hours of continuing education toward recertification.

 Do the continuing education activities need to take place during a specific time period?

 Yes.
 The 18 hours must be obtained during the one-year certification period that is expiring.
 For example, if your certificate is dated January 1, 2016, to December 31, 2016, you must obtain at least 18 hours of continuing education between January 1, 2016, and December 31, 2016, in order to renew your certification for 2017.